Shallow water equations: Dynamic wave

 The dynamic wave is the full one-dimensional Saint-Venant equation.
 It is numerically challenging to solve, but is valid for all channel flow scenarios.
-The dynamic wave is used for modeling transient storms in modeling programs including Mascaret (EDF), SIC (Irstea), HEC-RAS, InfoWorks_ICM, MIKE 11, Wash 123d and SWMM5.
+The dynamic wave is used for modeling transient storms in modeling programs including Mascaret (EDF), SIC (Irstea), HEC-RAS, Infoworks ICM MIKE 11, Wash 123d and SWMM5.

 In the order of increasing simplifications, by removing some terms of the full 1D Saint-Venant equations (aka Dynamic wave equation), we get the also classical Diffusive wave equation and Kinematic wave equation.

 Diffusive wave

 For the diffusive wave it is assumed that the inertial terms are less than the gravity, friction, and pressure terms.
 The diffusive wave can therefore be more accurately described as a non-inertia wave, and is written as:

 The diffusive wave is valid when the inertial acceleration is much smaller than all other forms of acceleration, or in other words when there is primarily subcritical flow, with low Froude values.
 Models that use the diffusive wave assumption include MIKE SHE and LISFLOOD-FP.
 In the SIC (Irstea) software this options is also available, since the 2 inertia terms (or any of them) can be removed in option from the interface.